18 SOAP Note Examples and Templates 2025

 How do I handle sensitive information?

 Include only clinically relevant information.
 Use neutral, factual language.
-Consider separate, secure storage for highly sensitive details.
+Follow your organization's protocols for information requiring additional privacy protections.

 Can I use SOAP notes for group therapy?